 Van Shower Location

 The van we have is a LWB Mercedes Sprinter.
 But the beauty about the type of inside van shower we built is that it can be made to fit any type of van.
 Well, when I say any, you do of course need to have the space.
-But yeah, if you have a Peugeot, Ford, Iveco etc, our Sprinter van bathroom is universal for any van make.
+But yeah, if you have a Peugeot, Ford, Iveco etc, this Sprinter van bathroom kit is universal for any van make.

 The next big decision you need to make about incorporating a shower into your van conversion is where in your floor plan you will put it.
 We have a partition wall between the cab and the living area with the shower cubicle located in the corner right behind the driver’s seat.